elastisys/compliantkubernetes/docs/operator-manual/getting-started.md

 ## Misc

 Compliant Kubernetes relies on SSH for accessing nodes.
-If you haven't already done so, generate SSH key and set Agent Forwarding as follows:
+If you haven't already done so, generate an SSH key and set Agent Forwarding as follows:

 ```python
 ssh-keygen